 Style your shelves with photos

-Create a shareable album, video or slideshow
+Create a shareable album, video, or slideshow

 The world is your oyster when you get your printed photos digitized, but because they have been sitting in boxes for so long, it may be time to share.
-Create a sharable digital album though iCloud, Smug Mug or any of the other online platforms that make sharing your photos easy.
+Create a shareable digital album through iCloud, SmugMug, or another online platform that makes sharing your photos easy.
+You can even organize memories into visually engaging AI slides for family presentations or special occasions.

 Many thanks to Jaime King and Mixbook for this awesome collab.
 Check out all the best options for creating photobooks over on their site, and check back in volume 2 to see how we use these albums to combine photos and mementos into one album.